Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Introduction and main results

 \begin{proposition} The function $d_{\mathrm{GHP}}$ is a distance on $\Mw$ that makes it complete and separable. \end{proposition}

-This distance is called the pointed Gromov-Hausdorff-Prokhorov distance.
+This distance is called the rooted Gromov--Hausdorff--Prokhorov distance.
 One must be careful that contrary to $d_{\mathrm{GH}}$, this distance is not homogeneous: $d_{\mathrm{GHP}}(aX,aX')$ is in general different from $ad_{\mathrm{GHP}}(X,X')$, because only the distances, not the measures, are multiplied in $aX,aX'$.